 My mourning like doves caught in traps.

-I guard these things as if they’re worth,
+I guard these thoughts as if they’re worth

-By right, they’re mine, so shall I keep
+By right, they’re mine, so shall I not keep

-And up from within, a lost place I’d forgotten,
+Then up from within, from a place I’d forgotten,

 Something comes to lay claim on my past.